DefGuard/docs/deployment-strategies/amis-and-aws-cloudformation/README.md

 # Amazon Machine Image (AMI)

 This guide explains how to deploy Defguard on AWS using official Amazon Machine Images (AMIs) and a preconfigured CloudFormation template.
-It walks you through launching all required components - including Core, Gateway, Proxy, and the PostgreSQL database - in a production-ready architecture with minimal manual configuration.
+It walks you through launching all required components - including Core, Gateway, Edge, and the PostgreSQL database - in a production-ready architecture with minimal manual configuration.

 You will learn how to subscribe to the AMIs, deploy the stack, attach SSL certificates, configure domains, and gain initial VPN access.
 The goal is to provide a repeatable, secure deployment method that allows you to get Defguard running quickly while still enabling advanced customization for larger or more complex environments.